ntabris/prefect/src/integrations/prefect-coiled/README.md

 ### Coiled API token specified through Prefect credentials block

-Things are more complicated if you need to specify the Coiled API token to use for the work pool.
+Things are more complicated if you need to specify the Coiled API token to use for the work pool, but this does give you more flexibility and allows you to change the Coiled credentials for a work pool without restarting the worker.

 You'll need to create a credentials block, like so: